swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 You did fix some of the previous issues:

-- ✅ Data no longer needs manual download and is placed in the right directory
+- ✅ Data no longer needs manual download and is placed in the right directory.

 When used by another member of the team, they can easily get a copy of the experiment data from DVC with the following commands.